tareksander/termux-gui-red/README.md

 - Create posts (long press on the subreddit title)
 - Create comments (long press on the post title or comment)

+The auth token is saved under `~/.reddit-token`.
+Delete the file if you want to log in with a different account.

 ## Installing

 Download a file from the releases, or just build it yourself, it only needs Python and Bash.